Alwil17/automaintainer-bot/README.md

 > **AutoMaintainer-bot** is a GitHub App bot designed to help developers automatically manage TODOs in code.
-Every time you push code, it scans your diffs and extracts TODO comments like:
+Every time you push code, it scans your diffs and extracts TODO comments.

 ## ✨ Features